Sean-Mc-Mahon/McTasticRecipes/README.md

 #### Color Scheme

+Colors are kept to a minimum in order to keep focus on the imagery of the recipes, chosen colousr are various shades of grey.
 Color scheme can be found on my Coolors profile: [Coolors](https://coolors.co/u/sean_mcmahon)

 ![Color Palette]()